gituser6hij/unblockchat/CONTRIBUTING.md

 ## Code of Conduct

-Please note that by contributing to BlockChat, you are expected to abide by the [Code of Conduct](CODE_OF_CONDUCT.md).
+Please note that by contributing to UnBlockChat, you are expected to abide by the [Code of Conduct](CODE_OF_CONDUCT.md).
 Any violations of the code of conduct may result in the removal of your contribution and possible further actions.

 ## License

-By contributing to BlockChat, you agree that your contributions will be licensed under the [MIT License](LICENSE).
+By contributing to UnBlockChat, you agree that your contributions will be licensed under the [MIT License](LICENSE).

 ## Contact